-Feedback, and course correction based on feedback has become the basis of how Source conducts peer learning.
+Feedback, and course correction based on feedback has become the basis of how we operationalise peer learning at Source Institute.
 For different program design, we always tailor feedback systems to support the direction towards the overall program goals.
 For instance in the Leaders in Innovation Fellowship for the Royal Academy of Engineering, we’ve set up feedback with the learners in such way, that we can monitor whether we’re on track to addressing academic engineers’ entrepreneurial mindset during the delivery.
 How to really measure if learning happened is one of our main challenges at Source.

 Phase 4.
 Diffusion from the individual to the organisation

 In this last phase the focus is on promoting the learning structure that learners have gone through outside of their organisation, and applying those inside.

 Our Source Institute alumni are instrumental for propagation of peer learning.
 We involve alumni as mentors for new participants.
 For in stance in the online course we developed on African Entrepreneurship, we used insights from interviews with participants to the Africa Prize for Engineering as course material for budding African entrepreneurs to learn from.

 - Matching of peers should be on appropriateness, rather than seeking out a matches with best-in-class by default (which is often a bias that leads to a miss-match)

 - Recognition that learners need to be helped with a format for interaction, and collaboration, rather then leaving peers to themselves to figure out.

 - This statement relates to what we see that peer learning works best in fast-changing, frontier environments.